 Friday, 13th May

-Voting on the longlists is now open
+Voting on the longlists has now closed.

 The David Gemmell Awards For Fantasy enter their eighth year in 2016, once again recognising and rewarding the very best in fantasy fiction and artwork.
 2016 also marks the tenth anniversary of the untimely death of bestselling author David Gemmell, in whose memory the awards were created.